-The CoC's process in identifying risk factors begins with examining upstream trends, engaging in prevention, developing the CoC's forthcoming By-Name Committees and supporting the CoC's existing Street Outreach team.
-Each contribute to the CoC's review and understanding of actual circumstances differing cohorts are experiencing prior to and when becoming homeless for the first time.
-The process includes evaluating risk factors that have historically revealed a prevalence of mental health and/or substance use disorders among those becoming homeless for the first time, evidenced several years ago with the initial catastrophic outbreak of the local opioid crisis.
+1. The CoC's process in identifying risk factors begins with the CoC's forthcoming By-Name Committees and its existing Street Outreach team; each are charged with reviewing actual circumstances these differing cohorts are experiencing prior to and when becoming homeless for the first time.
+The process includes evaluating PIT risk factors that have historically revealed a prevalence of mental health and/or substance use disorders among those becoming homeless for the first time.
 The CoC also uses ongoing monitoring of ESG/CoC projects by the City's Office of Housing & Community Development (OHCD) for important insight into trending of personal challenges (mental health, sub. abuse, etc.) and broader issues like those resulting from barriers to housing (landlords not allowing those with poor credit, etc).
 The CoC's HMIS has improved the ability to gather better data including demographics and vulnerability information from the CoC's Coordinated Entry System.
 This reveals greater detail as to what folks are experiencing, the nature of their crisis and what they need to avoid homelessness.
 Additionally, if someone has experienced homelessness elsewhere in the county, data from one of two other CoC's sharing the HMIS database with this CoC can provide important information about how and why people are becoming homeless locally.

-2. The CoC's strategy includes periodic reviews of system performance measures coupled with strategic planning as well as dynamic targeting of prevention efforts that more often than not falls to the Coordinated Entry System.
+2. The CoC's strategy begins with dynamic targeting of prevention efforts that more often than not falls to the Coordinated Entry System.
 Other strategies include a Homeless Emergency Assistance Response Team (HEART) that provides immediate response/innovation in addressing encampments, a community hospital Account Care Org (ACO) team of health workers engaging/supporting "high utilizers" of hospital ER services, most often those at risk of homelessness, active participation in the City's Community Crisis Intervention Team and the CoC's annual NB Connect resource event, providing housing, services, etc.